-After a donor reserves their tax credit, they will have 60 days to donate the amount they reserved to the SGO of their choice.
-As of this time, there are no SGOs set up in Illinois.
-When we receive information on state approved SGOs, we will make every effort to pass that information along.
-For individuals, you may request to the SGO that your contribution be directed to Cristo Rey St. Martin College Prep.
+You will receive your Contribution Authorization Certificate via your My Tax Illinois account within 3 days.
+You then have 60 days to donate the amount you reserved to the SGO of your choice.
+For individuals, you may request to the SGO that your contribution be directed specifically to Cristo Rey St. Martin College Prep.

 After donating, the donor will receive a certificate of receipt from the SGO indicating a donation was made.
 The SGO will notify the IL Department of Revenue that a donation was made.

 If a donor does not donate or gives less than they indicated to the IL Department of Revenue, they will not receive ANY tax credit.